Skydt90/School_administration/README.md

 Mostly implemented using JPA and Spring Secruity with a few minor exceptions.

-Auto update of the content on pages when need it (jQuery) A user-friendly design.
+**4. Auto update of the content on pages when needed(jQuery)**

-Call against the provided Web-Service to fetch some of the content (Teachers & Courses) use the swagger documentation for the details.
+**5. Call against the provided Web-Service to fetch some of the content (Teachers & Courses)**

-When you add/update a new Teacher or Course to your backend, the newly added/updated resource should also be reflected in the legacy system.
+**6.When you add/update a new Teacher or Course to your backend, the newly added/updated resource should also be reflected in the legacy system.**